 Please note that applications will not be considered if they are incomplete and/or do not meet the minimum criteria.

-In addition to the federal eligibility criteria, applicants for the RNIP program will be assessed on their intention to live and work in Greater Sudbury* after they have received their permanent residence.
+In addition to the federal eligibility criteria, applicants for the RNIP program will be assessed on their intention to live and work within the boundaries of the Sudbury RNIP program* after they have received their permanent residence.

 We will prioritize candidates for recommendation using a point-based system.
 An applicant’s score will assist us in determining the likelihood that an applicant and their family will be able to:

-- Contribute to an urgent or important need in Sudbury’s local economy
+- Contribute to an urgent or important need in the local economy

 - Build strong relationships with community members

-We believe that applicants with higher scores will have a better ability to integrate into Sudbury and stay in our community in the long-term.
+We believe that applicants with higher scores will have a better ability to integrate into the area and stay in the community in the long-term.

 For details on the assessment factors to be used to assess candidates, please refer to form SRNIP 001 – the RNIP Candidate Assessment Form.

-*Refers to the area within the boundaries of Sudbury as defined by the Ministerial instructions.
+*Refers to the area within the boundaries of the Sudbury RNIP Program as defined by the Ministerial instructions.